Lukc/hestia/README.md

       }
       author: 'You' -- omit if you don't want a copyright notice in the docs
-      date: 'when' -- omit if you don't want a copyright notice in the docs }
+      date: 'when' -- omit if you don't want a copyright notice in the docs
+      tpl: require 'your.custom.template' -- to load a etlua template for the html, or just omit it to use our default }

 then run `lunadoc`.